-Trail Runner produces six high-quality issues per year, including our annual issue of DIRT, a longform journal, with engaging stories and photos in the world of trail running.
+Trail Runner produces six high-quality issues per year, including our annual issue of DIRT, a long-form journal, with engaging stories and photos in the world of trail running.
 Written by trail runners (our staff has logged races and runs from 5K to 200-plus miles) for trail runners, we are the voice of the sport, and beginners and veterans alike depend on our well-researched articles.
-Trail Runner magazine inspires and informs with accurate, intelligent and in-depth writing and compelling photography.
+Trail Runner magazine inspires and informs with accurate, intelligent and innovative writing and compelling photography.

 Trail Runner Staff

-ZOË ROM, Associate Editor, found trail running in the Ozark Mountains in college.
+ZOË ROM, Editor In Chief, found trail running in the Ozark Mountains in college.
 After graduating from the University of Arkansas, she headed for bigger hills on Colorado’s Front Range.
 She fell in love with the mountains through trail running, climbing and mountaineering while pursuing a master’s degree in environmental journalism at The University of Colorado in Boulder.
 After working as a sled-dog reporter in rural Alaska collecting sound a Aspen Public Radio as a producer and reporter, Zoë moved to Carbondale to work at Trail Runner in 2019.
 She writes, produces and hosts the DNF Podcast.
 She won a Colorado Broadcaster’s award for her feature reporting on the history of Colorado rodeos, and her reporting on avalanches has been featured on NPR’s All Things Considered.
 Her runs are fueled by podcasts and vegan pizza.

-ALISON OSIUS, Columns Editor, has been climbing for 40 years and in the past taught climbing in North Wales, California, Washington State and New Hampshire.
+ALISON OSIUS, Senior Editor, has been climbing for 40 years and in the past taught climbing in North Wales, California, Washington State and New Hampshire.
 She competed at national and international climbing events from World Cups to the X Games.
 She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist and a writer published in 50 magazines, newspapers and anthologies; past president (first woman pres.) of the American Alpine Club; and winner of the 2007 AAC Literary Award.
 She has a Master’s Degree from the Columbia University.